Wired Connection Klipper Configuration

 -

-After connecting to SSH, enter the command below and press Enter:
+After connecting to SSH, enter the following command and press Enter:

 cd ~/klipper && rm -rf ~/klipper/.config && rm -rf ~/klipper/out && make menuconfig